ibm-cloud-docs/openshift/openshift_storage_object.md

 If you want to use {{site.data.keyword.cos_full_notm}} in a private cluster without public network access, you must set up your {{site.data.keyword.cos_full_notm}} service instance for HMAC authentication.
 If you don't want to use HMAC authentication, you must open up all outbound network traffic on port 443 for the plug-in to work properly in a private cluster.
 {: important}

+If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, make sure to install the plug-in without the Helm server Tiller.
+{: important}